OcelotBabou/Quartz/content/2-The World/Regions/Agroma.md

 ### 3. **History**

 Historically, Agroma consisted of fragmented city-states, each governed independently and often in competition for resources.
-The AoD led to the unification of these city-states under a single banner, driven by a collective need for security and stability.
+The [[AoD]] led to the unification of these city-states under a single banner, driven by a collective need for security and stability.
 This unification marked a new era, transforming Agroma into a cohesive region with centralized governance.

 ### 4. **Political Structure**

-Agroma's political system is uniquely structured around a tripartite council, with each representative elected democratically to oversee one of the three domains of the "Ascended Gods": agriculture, commerce, and literature.
+Agroma's political system is uniquely structured around a tripartite council, with each representative elected democratically to oversee one of the three domains of the "[[Ascended Gods]]": agriculture, commerce, and literature.
 This form of governance ensures a balanced representation of Agroma's core societal values and sectors.
 The representatives rule collectively from the capital, Flown, and decisions are made through a majority vote, requiring at least two of the three representatives to agree before any policies can be implemented.
 This system, known as a triumvirate, ensures that no single domain can dominate the decision-making process, promoting a balanced approach to governance that reflects the diverse needs and priorities of Agroma’s populace.
 This political structure is integral to maintaining harmony and forward momentum in the region's development and governance.

 ### 5. **Economy**

 Agroma’s economy is predominantly agricultural, with extensive fields and orchards forming the backbone of the region's prosperity.
 Supporting this primary industry are burgeoning sectors in food processing and agricultural technology, which contribute to economic stability and growth.
 The region’s unified governance has attracted investment, leading to infrastructure improvements and a boost in trade, particularly with neighboring regions.

-A key factor enhancing Agroma’s economic prowess is its innovative partnership with the Glacimancer of the Arctic Expanse.
+A key factor enhancing Agroma’s economic prowess is its innovative partnership with the glacimancers of the [[Arctic Expanse]].
 This collaboration has revolutionized the transportation of perishable goods, utilizing advanced ice magic to preserve freshness during transit.
 This has not only extended the reach of Agroma’s agricultural products but also increased the profitability of trade with the East.
 The ability to efficiently transport food over long distances without spoilage has positioned Agroma as a critical food supplier, bolstering its economic standing and enhancing its strategic importance in the broader regional economy.

 ### 6. **Culture and Society**